Downtown Winnipeg: River crossings

 Downtown Winnipeg has four bridges that directly connect to other Winnipeg neighbourhoods or suburbs across the Red and Assiniboine Rivers.
 They are the Main Street Bridge, Midtown Bridge, Osborne Street Bridge, and the Provencher Bridge.

 One of the first bridges in Winnipeg was the Main-Norwood Bridge.
 It carries traffic between St. Boniface, St. Vital, and points east from Marion Street.
 Originally a toll bridge, it carried Winnipeg's first horse-drawn streetcars between downtown and River Avenue in the early 1880s.

 Osborne Street Bridge connects Osborne Village to the downtown core.
 The first iteration was built in the late 1880s.
 In the 2010s the bridge was upgraded with a lit wall using LED technology.

 The Midtown Bridge carries traffic to and from south Winnipeg.
 It was first opened in September 1955.
 The Bridge sees upwards of 59,300 vehicles average weekdays.

 The Provencher Bridge is the third one built.
 The first version, called the Broadway Bridge, was not engineered correctly and fell into the Red River four days after opening due to ice jams colliding with it.
 The second version outlived its usefulness and was replaced in the 2000s.
 The new Provencher Bridge opened to vehicular traffic in December 2003.
 Located adjacent to the Provencher Bridge is the cable-stayed pedestrian and cycling bridge, Esplanade Riel, opened in 2004.
 It features space for an indoor restaurant.

 Other features

 Sports venues

-There are two major sports venues located downtown, Canada Life Centre where the NHL's Winnipeg Jets and Manitoba Moose have played since 2004; and Shaw Park, where the American Association's Winnipeg Goldeyes baseball team have played since 1999.
+There are two major sports venues located downtown, Canada Life Centre where the NHL's Winnipeg Jets and Manitoba Moose have played since 2004; and Blue Cross Park, where the American Association's Winnipeg Goldeyes baseball team have played since 1999.